mockery/mockery/docs/mockery/gotchas.rst

    method parameters are needed, you should use the ``\Mockery\Configuration::setInternalClassMethodParamMap()`` method.

+5. Creating a mock implementing a certain interface with incorrect case in the interface name, and then creating a second mock implementing the same interface, but this time with the correct case, will have undefined behavior due to PHP's ``class_exists`` and related functions being case insensitive.
+   Using the ``::class`` keyword in PHP can help you avoid these mistakes.

 The gotchas noted above are largely down to PHP's architecture and are assumed to be unavoidable.
 But - if you figure out a solution (or a better one than what may exist), let us know!